vanhoefm/fragattacks/research/README.md

 conditions may depend on your network card, the current configured country, and the AP you are connected to.
 For more information see, for example, the [Arch Linux documentation](https://wiki.archlinux.org/index.php/Network_configuration/Wireless#Respecting_the_regulatory_domain).

+Although we have not yet encountered a device that behaved differently in the 2.4 GHz band compared to the 5 GHz band, this may occur in practice if different drivers are used to handle both bands.
+If you encounter such a case please let us know.
+Since we have not yet observed such differences between the 2.4 and 5 GHz band we believe that it is sufficient to only test one of these bands.

 Note that in mixed mode the Linux kernel may not allow the injection of frames even though it is allowed to send normal frames.
 This is because in `ieee80211_monitor_start_xmit` the kernel refuses to inject frames when `cfg80211_reg_can_beacon` returns false.
 As a result, Linux may refuse to